-Parsonage-Turner syndrome (PTS) is a rare neuromuscular condition, predominately involving the upper extremity.
+Parsonage-Turner syndrome (PTS) is a rare neuromuscular condition, predominantly involving the upper extremity.
 Hospital for Special Surgery is one of the few centers in the United States that has a highly specialized interdisciplinary team of radiologists, physiatrists, neurologists and peripheral nerve surgeons dedicated to diagnosis, treatment and research of this condition.

 Parsonage-Turner syndrome (PTS), also known as neuralgic amyotrophy or brachial neuritis, is a rare peripheral neuropathy that predominately affects one or more nerves that control movements of the chest wall, shoulder, arm, forearm and hand.
 PTS can affect one or both sides of the body.